DangPham112000/blog/engineerblog/content/docs/research/security/evil_twin.md

 # Find the channel of wifi
 sudo aireplay-ng --test wlo1mon
+# -> If it fails, your card may not support Packet Injection
 # E.g output
 12:26:19  Trying broadcast probe requests...
 12:26:21  No Answer...